AyrA/php-ytstream/README.md

 Contrary to some other formats, stereo doesn't takes more space than mono.
 Each channel just gets less bitrate.

-As explained in the previous chapter, every frame has a constant size for a given frequency.
-This means that more or less bytes of data are in a frame, depending on the bitrate.

 The length is calculated as follows:

 1. Take the samples per frame (1152) and multiply by the bitrate (in bps, not kbps)
-2. Divide by the sample rate (in Hz, not kHz) to get the total bits of data
+2. Divide the result by the sample rate (in Hz, not kHz) to get the total bits of data
 3. Divide the result by 8 to convert from bits to bytes
 4. Subtract 4 for the header we've already read
 5. Add 1 if the padding bit is set